MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/licensing-api.md

 #### Display a banner notifying that a specific visual's functionality couldn't be applied

-When applying a specific visual's functionality requires licenses that were found missing, you can use the `notifyFeatureBlocked` call that will pop-up a banner as part of the visual's container.
+When applying a specific visual's functionality requires licenses that were found missing, you can use the `notifyFeatureBlocked` call that will pop up a banner as part of the visual's container.
 The banner also supports a custom tooltip that can be set by you and used to provide additional information on the feature that triggered the notification.

 > [!NOTE]
 > The feature is blocked notification is only enforced when called in the context of supported for licensing environment and in case blocking overlays aren't applied (`LicenseNotificationType.UnsupportedEnv`, `LicenseNotificationType.VisualIsBlocked`).
 Calling this notification in an unsupported environment will not apply the notification and will return `false` in the call's response.